 As evaluators we cannot afford to get caught up in narratives – usually devoid of nuance – that aim to create negative mental models of a certain society.
 This second and also the third post in this series will therefore put the spotlight on some of China’s achievements and challenges, and on facts and arguments that are often ignored in public or scholarly discussions about the country.
 In the fourth and subsequent posts I will shift to how China achieved what it did, and what we can learn from their effort.

-This second post concerns China’s efforts to roll back the well-known environmental destruction that accompanied its rapid development.
+This second post is still about context only, not yet lessons – and concerns China’s efforts to roll back the well-known environmental destruction that accompanied its rapid development.

 Food for Thought 1.
 When are undesirable trade-offs justified?

 China’s development trajectory presents a good example of the difficulties evaluators face when confronted with the obvious tensions between economic development and environmental concerns, and the strategic and values-driven decisions – or lack of decisions – that lead to undesirable trade-offs.

 For decades, China’s development was based on economic priorities at the cost of the environment.
 When China set out on its development path in the 1970s, environmental concerns were very low on the world’s agenda; at that time and until quite recently very few countries – Bhutan comes to mind – could claim to have set an example for others.
 As it became the world’s manufacturing powerhouse, rich countries outsourced their waste and pollution to China.
 It is likely that even Chinese decision-makers did not foresee the country’s very rapid growth and the dire consequences for the environment.
 The result was inevitable.